ClaudiaSuccar/Encrypty/README.md

 # Encrypty
-A program that lets you encrypt a message.
+A program that lets you encrypt a message, using a reversed alphabet.

 1. The program stores an array that holds the characters in the alphabet.
 2. Slicing is used to access the array and reverse it.